Trump Fired A 'Faux-Bama,' Michael Cohen Says In Tell-All Memoir

 Cohen includes a photograph of the "faux-Bama" episode in which Trump is seated at a desk across from a man who looks vaguely like the 44th American president.
 In the middle of Trump's desk are two books, one of which has "Barack Obama" emblazoned across the front.
-(If true, the incident is a remarkable ouroboros of a reality TV star cosplaying political power, who then comes to hold exactly that political power.)
+(Allegedly, the video was made for the 2012 Republican National Convention, but not used.
+If true, the incident is a remarkable ouroboros of a reality TV star cosplaying political power, who then comes to hold exactly that political power.)

 In Disloyal, Cohen describes the many years he says he spent as a faithful soldier, first as a teenager who read and reread Trump's book The Art of the Deal, later as a successful taxi-medallion owner and personal injury lawyer who bought his dream home in a Trump-branded property on Manhattan's Upper East Side, then as a loyal lieutenant in Trump's inner circle for many years, and finally as a spurned figure whom the president cast aside.

 White House press secretary Kayleigh McEnany has dismissed Cohen, saying that he is attempting to profit off lies with this book.